ruimaranhao/DataAnalystNanodegree/P6/README.md

 # Summary

 In this project I have studied the intermediate dataset [Flights](https://www.google.com/url?q=http://stat-computing.org/dataexpo/2009/the-data.html&sa=D&ust=1454271917244000&usg=AFQjCNEo7P1zBM-dtkX-MwsZiev7-J1MRw).
-In particular, I have investigated the performance of US carriers in the year of [2008](http://stat-computing.org/dataexpo/2009/2008.csv.bz).
+In particular, I have investigated the the reasons for flight cancellations per month in  [2008](http://stat-computing.org/dataexpo/2009/2008.csv.bz).

 The data comes originally from [RITA](http://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp).
 Detailed information about the dataset can be found on the RITA website.
 The website hosts flight performance between 1987 and 2008.
 The data can be downloaded in the website.

-My visualization can be seen at http://rawgit.com/ruimaranhao/DataAnalystNanodegree/master/P6/index.html.
+The visualization can be seen at http://bl.ocks.org/ruimaranhao/3155b6bf1f832835cb31.
+The visualization shows that the winter months (December, January, February) have much more flight cancellations than other months.
+Severe flight cancellations are usually because of extreme weather conditions and/or the carriers themselves.
+National Airspace System Delays are also prevalent, but in many cases these delays are also related to (non-extreme) weather conditions. (it also incude: airport operations, heavy traffic volume, air traffic control).

 ### Variable descriptions